signalwerk/talk.LGM2019/README.md

 * The other book is [«Widerstand braucht viele Sprachen»](http://www.edition8.ch/buch/widerstand-braucht-viele-sprachen/).
 The Book was published with Adobe InDesign and I wrote several Packages to process InDesign and other file formats in a interchangable format.

 # Content
-I would show the Idea of the notzer interchange family to convert some formats (like [pandoc](https://pandoc.org/))
+I would show some stategies to republish proprietary content.
+Plus I would present the Idea of the notzer interchange family to convert some formats (similar to [pandoc](https://pandoc.org/))
 * [notzer.html2ntz](https://github.com/signalwerk/notzer.html2ntz)
 * [notzer.css-ntz](https://github.com/signalwerk/notzer.css-ntz)
 * [notzer.ntz2icml](https://github.com/signalwerk/notzer.ntz2icml)